rorycl/mailfinder/README.md

 the subject lines of emails.

 Mbox format files can also be xz, gz or bz2 compressed.
-Decompression should be transparent.
+Decompression is transparent.

-Each mailbox (mbox or maildir) is searched concurrently and pattern matching and writing done by a number of workers, with the number set by the -w/--workers switch.
+Each mailbox (mbox or maildir) is searched concurrently and searching and output mailbox writing done by a number of workers, with the number set by the -w/--workers switch.

 Emails are de-duplicated by message id.

-version 0.0.9
+e.g.

+  mailfinder --headers -d maildir1 -b mbox2.xz -b mbox3 -r "fire.*safety" OutputMbox

+or, to search by both regular expression and strings

-e.g. mailfinder --headers -d maildir1 -b mbox2.xz -b mbox3 -r "fire.*safety"  OutputMbox
+  mailfinder --headers -d maildir1 -b mbox2.xz -b mbox3 -m 'Re: Friday' -r "fire.*safety" OutputMbox

 Application Options:
-  -d, --maildir=    path to one or more maildirs
+  -d, --maildir=    path to maildirs
-  -b, --mbox=       path to one or more mboxes
+  -b, --mbox=       path to mboxes
-  -r, --regexes=    one or more golang regular expressions (required) -w, --workers=    number of worker goroutines (default: 8) -f, --from        also search email From header
+  -r, --regexes=    golang regular expressions for search -m, --matchers=   string matchers for search
+  -w, --workers=    number of worker goroutines (default: 8) -f, --from        also search email From header
   -t, --to          also search email To header